kmontag/macher/README.md

 Actions are convenience commands that use macher presets with a specific workflow:

+- A description of your current location in the code is generated (see `macher-focus-description`).
-- A prompt is captured based on the current selection/cursor position.
+- A prompt is captured based on the current selection or manual input.
 - The prompt is sent in a dedicated actions buffer, with a macher preset applied.

 The built-in actions are: